andrew-r-king/SFML/readme.md

 The setup is similar for GLFW, but you'll need to create the glfw callbacks that statically call your own event dispatcher or something (consider entt::dispatcher).

 ### Other:
+- It's C++20 (tested on GCC 10.2) so that `sf::Transform` and a lot of `sf::View` could also be constexpr, but that was probably overkill, and this may get scaled back to C++17 for compatibility...
 - Attempts to add some modern C++ to SFML.
 Trivial template classes like `sf::Rect`, `sf::Color`, & `sf::Vector` are constexpr. `sf::Time` is constexpr as well and uses chrono
-- It's C++20 (tested on GCC 10.2) so that `sf::Transform` and a lot of `sf::View` could also be constexpr, but that was probably overkill, and this may get scaled back to C++17 for compatibility...
+- Moved static colors (sf::Color::Black, sf::Color::Blue, etc) to `sf::Colors` namespace to get rid of extra noise while debugging color changes